malak531/ICS344-Project/Phase 3/README.md

 ![Alt Text](Download_Necessary_Packages.png)

-### Manually SSHD Section
+### Manually Adding SSHD Section
-An SSHD section was added to the file, and this section basically shows that the maximum number of tries to log in is 3, and they can only try again after 1 hour and 40 minutes.
+We added a SSHD section to the file to listen in on ssh connections and catch bad connections.
+This section basically shows that the maximum number of tries to log in is 3, and they can only try again after 1 hour and 40 minutes.

 ![Alt Text](Manually_Add_To_File.png)